CD47: Inflammatory response

+Insulin secretion

+CD47 receptor signaling inhibits insulin release from human as well as mouse pancreatic β cells and that it can be pharmacologically blocked to boost insulin secretion in both models.

 Clinical significance

 CD47 was first identified as a tumor antigen on human ovarian cancer in the 1980s.
 Since then, CD47 has been found to be expressed on multiple human tumor types including acute myeloid leukemia (AML), chronic myeloid leukemia, acute lymphoblastic leukemia (ALL), non-Hodgkin's lymphoma (NHL), multiple myeloma (MM), bladder cancer, and other solid tumors.
 CD47 is also highly expressed on pediatric and adult brain tumors.

 High levels of CD47 allows cancer cells to avoid phagocytosis despite having a higher level of calreticulin - the dominant pro-phagocytic signal.
 This is due to engagement of the SIRP-α of macrophage by CD47.
 Engagement of SIRP-α leads to inhibition of phagocytosis.
-Thus blocking CD47 with antibody turns off “don’t eat me” signal and favors phagocytosis.
+Thus blocking CD47 with antibody turns off "don't eat me" signal and favors phagocytosis.

 As a potential drug target

-Anti-CD47 antibody–mediated phagocytosis of cancer by macrophages can initiate an antitumor T-cell immune response.
-Noteworthy, anti-CD47 antibody treatment not only enables macrophage phagocytosis of cancer, but also fosters the activation of cancer-specific lymphocytes: cancer cells display mutant proteins to which the immune system can now react.
-Based on significant activity in preclinical models and in synergistic combinations with other antibodies, Humanized anti-CD47 antibody is being evaluated for the treatment of various cancers, e.g. diffuse large B-cell lymphoma (DLBCL) and follicular lymphoma (FL).
+Anti-CD47 antibody–mediated phagocytosis of cancer fosters the activation of cancer-specific lymphocytes: cancer cells display mutant proteins to which the immune system can now react.
+Based on significant activity in preclinical models and in synergistic combinations with other antibodies, Humanized anti-CD47 antibody is being evaluated for the treatment of various cancers, e.g. diffuse large B-cell lymphoma (DLBCL), follicular lymphoma (FL), Primary Effusion Lymphoma and acute myeloid leukemia (AML).